Honey, I Shrunk the Kids: Future

 On February 21, 2018, it was announced that live-action remakes of several films are in development as exclusive content for Disney+, with one of those named in the announcement as being Honey, I Shrunk the Kids.
 It was later confirmed that a "legacy-sequel" film titled Shrunk is in development to be released theatrically, with a plot that centers around Nick Szalinski as an adult scientist.
 Josh Gad will star as Nick in the film.
 On December 5, 2019, it was reported that Joe Johnston is in talks to return as director.
 On February 12, 2020, it was reported that Rick Moranis will come out of his long semi-retirement to reprise his role as Wayne Szalinski and that Johnston is now confirmed to direct.
+The plot centers around an adult Nick who accidentally shrinks his two daughters and son to five inches tall, forcing them to cope with their new sizes as he seeks his estranged father Wayne's help to fix the machine.
+Julia Butters has been rumored to play Nick's daughter, Sara.
+Robyn Adele Anderson has reportedly been cast as a babysitter named Teresa who also ends up getting shrunk.